Bra Size Chart – Find your Perfect Bra SizeDecember 9, 2019 4 min read

 - Make sure it’s neither tight nor loose & without any falls or twists

-Record your overbust and underbust measurements and refer to the bra size chart below to know your correct size amongst the list of bra sizes or find your fit by taking 2mins bra fit test by Clovia.
+Record your overbust and underbust measurements and refer to the bra size chart below to know your correct size amongst the list of bra sizes.
+Alternatively, you can find your perfect fit with our 2 minutes bra fit test.

 India Bra Size Chart (in inches)

 Make sure that the centre of your bra between the cups sets lies flat against the chest.
-Each cup should be able to hold your breasts comfortably.
-The higher the gore, the better fit it offers, especially for heavy breasted women.
+The higher the gore, the better fit it offers.

 You know you’ve found the right bra size when you don’t feel like you are wearing a bra at all.
 Wires and seams shouldn’t dig into your breast or underarms.
 There should not be any top and side spillage from the cups.
 The cups should properly fit your breasts without any gaping lines or quadra-boobs.